Solana DocumentationGetting Started

 solana config set -ut # For testnet

-The Keypair Path specifies the location of the default wallet used by the Solana CLI (to pay transaction fees and deploy programs).
-The default path is ~/.config/solana/id.json.
-The next step walks through how to generate a keypair at the default location.
+The Keypair Path points to the default Solana wallet (keypair) used by the Solana CLI to pay transaction fees and deploy programs.
+By default, this file is stored at ~/.config/solana/id.json.

-To interact with the Solana network using the Solana CLI, you need a Solana wallet funded with SOL.
+To send transactions using the Solana CLI, you need a Solana wallet funded with SOL.

 To generate a keypair at the default Keypair Path, run the following command: